libalpm64/Arin_Proxy/README.md

 2.  **Stage 2: JavaScript Challenge**
     A tiny HTML payload ensures the client can execute JavaScript (Revamp soon).
 3.  **Stage 3: Proof of Work (PoW)**
-    If it bypasses the emulation checks, the proxy serves as a cryptographic challenge.
+    If a client bypasses the emulation checks, the proxy serves a cryptographic challenge.
 The client must spend significant CPU time solving a generic hash.
 This makes the attack economically unviable: the attacker burns their resources while your server is chilling.

 ## Recommendations

 *   **Run Behind a CDN:** For maximum efficacy, place Arin Proxy behind Cloudflare.